l3uddz/traktarr/README.md

 Of course you can combine this with running the other list types as well.

+_Please note that every user from whome you fetch the watchlist should be authenticated._

 ### Custom lists

 You can also schedule any number of public or private custom lists.